sexyseunghwan/sexyseunghwan/README.md

 <br>

 -  :baby:   Junior Database developer
--  💻   usually using Java and MSSQL language for programmming
+-  💻   usually using Java,C# and MSSQL language for web-programmming
+- :school_satchel: I use Java and C++.
+When practicing algorithms
+- :floppy_disk: I am very interested in optimizing DB performance.

 <br>